Demola360/Inventory-Intelligence-Dashboard/README.md

 **What's included in the repo vs. linked externally:**
 - ✅ `clean_data.py` and `prepare_data.py` — included in full, so the entire data-preparation logic is visible and reviewable.
 - ✅ `aggregated_catalog.csv` — included; small enough for GitHub and is the only file the live app needs.
 - 🔗 Raw and intermediate cleaned datasets are **not** stored in this repo (they're large, and the original source is public).
-The raw data is available directly from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail); the cleaning steps to reproduce the intermediate file are fully documented in `clean_data.py`.
+The raw data is available directly from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/352/online+retail); the cleaning steps to reproduce the intermediate file are fully documented in `clean_data.py`.

 ---